cypress-io/cypress-documentation/content/guides/migrating-to-cypress/protractor.md

 3. Use Chrome's DevTools devices to locate the correct target

 With Cypress however, because your tests are available through the browser dashboard, you can debug with DevTools without any additional configuration.
-Rather than rely solely on the `debugger` keyword, Cypress allows you to debug specific stages of your test by chaining the `debug()` command!
+Rather than rely solely on the `debugger` keyword, Cypress allows you to debug specific stages of your test by chaining the `debug()` command.

 <Badge type="success">After: Cypress</Badge>